-Accredited foster and kinship carers provide care for children and young people when they can’t live safely at home.
+Accredited foster carers provide care for children and young people when they can’t live safely at home.
 They provide a secure and safe environment for children who have suffered serious child abuse, neglect and family violence.

 Residential care provides accommodation and support for children and young people when they can’t live safely at home.
 Children live in residential units and are cared for 24 hours a day by Berry Street staff.
 Up to 4 children live in each residential unit.